-(b)The authority may designate any officer or employee to open the bids at the time and place bids are to be opened and may designate an officer to award the contract to the lowest responsible bidder.
+- (b) The authority may designate any officer or employee to open the bids at the time and place bids are to be opened and may designate an officer to award the contract to the lowest responsible bidder.
 Such designee shall make a record of all bids in such form and detail as the authority shall prescribe.
-All bids received shall be publicly opened and read at the time and place specified in the advertisement or at the time of solicitation, or to which the opening and reading have been adjourned by the authority.
-All bidders shall be notified of the time and place of any such adjournment.

-4.Notwithstanding the foregoing, the authority may, by resolution approved by a two-thirds vote of its members then in office, or by a majority vote of its members with respect to contracts proposed to be let pursuant to paragraph (a) of this subdivision declare that competitive bidding is impractical or inappropriate because of the existence of any of the circumstances hereinafter set forth and thereafter the authority may proceed to award contracts without complying with the requirements of subdivision two or three of this section.
+All bids received shall be publicly opened and read at the time, place and in the manner specified in the advertisement or at the time of solicitation, or to which the opening and reading or posting have been adjourned by the authority, provided that any sealed bid may be received and secured through an electronic platform as permitted by the authority, and that any sealed bid received electronically is made public at the same time as any competing paper bid.
+The authority shall, at minimum, provide the same opportunity and time for submitting sealed bids physically as for sealed bids submitted electronically, and shall provide the opportunity for bidders to submit sealed bids physically any time that it provides the opportunity to submit sealed electronic bids.
+In addition, the authority shall establish a process for accommodating force majeure events that prevent the submission of a sealed electronic bid, including but not limited to internet and power outage events, and for automatically confirming receipt of any sealed electronic bid received.
+All bidders shall be notified of the time and place of any such adjournment. - 4.
+Notwithstanding the foregoing, the authority may, by resolution approved by a two-thirds vote of its members then in office, or by a majority vote of its members with respect to contracts proposed to be let pursuant to paragraph (a) of this subdivision declare that competitive bidding is impractical or inappropriate because of the existence of any of the circumstances hereinafter set forth and thereafter the authority may proceed to award contracts without complying with the requirements of subdivision two or three of this section.
 In each case where the authority declares competitive bidding impractical or inappropriate, it shall state the reason therefor in writing and summarize any negotiations that have been conducted.
 Except for contracts awarded pursuant to paragraphs (a), (b), (c) and (e) of this subdivision, the authority shall not award any contract pursuant to this subdivision earlier than thirty days from the date on which the authority declares that competitive bidding is impractical or inappropriate.
-Competitive bidding may only be declared impractical or inappropriate where:

-(a) the existence of an emergency involving danger to life, safety or property requires immediate action and cannot await competitive bidding or the item to be purchased is essential to efficient operation or the adequate provision of service and as a consequence of unforeseen circumstance such purchase cannot await competitive bidding;
+Competitive bidding may only be declared impractical or inappropriate where: - (a) the existence of an emergency involving danger to life, safety or property requires immediate action and cannot await competitive bidding or the item to be purchased is essential to efficient operation or the adequate provision of service and as a consequence of unforeseen circumstance such purchase cannot await competitive bidding;